proteinreport/proteinreport.org/content/events/11-networking-alternative-protein-scientists-session-1/index.md

 weight: 5000
 uuid: 8677
 ---
-<p>Welcome to The Good Food Institute’s virtual networking session for scientists working in alternative proteins! </p>
+Welcome to The Good Food Institute's virtual networking session for scientists working in alternative proteins!

-<p>The event will start with brief remarks from GFI's Director of Science and Technology, Liz Specht, Ph.D.
+The event will start with brief remarks from GFI\'s Director of Science and Technology, Liz Specht, Ph.D.
 The networking sessions will begin following these remarks.
-The event will also feature topic-focused session rooms that you can visit anytime you want a break from networking.</p>
+The event will also feature topic-focused session rooms that you can visit anytime you want a break from networking.

-<p>This platform will intelligently match attendees for a series of 1-on-1 video calls lasting up to 10 minutes.
-After each conversation, attendees will automatically be paired with a new match.</p>
+This platform will intelligently match attendees for a series of 1-on-1 video calls lasting up to 10 minutes.
+After each conversation, attendees will automatically be paired with a new match.